epam/JDI/README.md

         jobDescriptionPage.checkOpened();
     }
 ```
-Simple example of complex Search with multiple criteria in table
+0. Wait while table have some Rows

-1. Get first row where
-    value in column "JOB_NAME" equals to "Senior QA Automation Engineer" AND
+1. Get first row where value in column "JOB_NAME" equals to "Senior QA Automation Engineer"
-    value in column "JOB_CATEGORY" equals to "Software Test Engineering"

 2. For this row select cell in Column APPLY

+5) Simple example of complex Search with multiple criteria in table
 ```Java
     @Test
     public void searchByMultiCriteriaInTableExample() {